 Put technology to work for you to reduce the amount of time (and potential errors) you’d spend if you were to upload all of your images to various third-party sites.
 AppFolio’s One-Click Vacancy Posting is a tool that allows you to maintain consistency across all listing sites, saving you time and minimizing negative customer experiences on the other side of the screen.

 4. Embrace Virtual Leasing Tools

 For qualified renters, offering self-guided tours with access to the property via a lockbox is another great option.
-Check out these tips to make sure that self-guided showings are a win-win for both your and your leads.
+Check out these tips to make sure that self-guided showings are a win-win for both your and your prospective renters.

 5. Check Up On Your Application Process